mjhea0/gooddata-python-client/README.md

 Please note: This project is still in its early stages and is intended for *creating* a project on GoodData only.
 For help with *updating* a project, please see this video - http://www.youtube.com/watch?v=Cl5ZTvQSFLQ

+Also, original project can be found at https://github.com/mjhea0/gooddata-python

 Official GoodData API Docs: http://developer.gooddata.com/api/

 GoodData Apiary: http://docs.gooddata.apiary.io/